genesiscommunitysuccess/docs/docs/02_creating-applications/01_getting-ready-to-develop/01_workstation-setup.md

 1. Create a `.npmrc` file in or above your intended project directory, likely your user home directory.

-2. Login to [JFrog](http://genesisglobal.jfrog.io), click your name in the top right, and click 'Set Me Up'.
-Enter `npm` and `npm` in the `Package Type` and `Repository` input fields respectively.
+ 2. Using your credentials, login to the [Genesis repository website](http://genesisglobal.jfrog.io).
+ 3. Click on the `Welcome <username>` on the top right corner.
+ 4. From the menu, select `Set Me Up`.
+This opens a window with `Package Type` and `Repository` dropdowns.
+ 5. Select `npm` for package type, and the appropriate repository.
-Next type the same password you used to login into the `Type password to insert your credentials to the code snippets` input and hit enter.
-Scroll down to the bottom of the page and copy and paste the .npmrc sample into the file you created in the previous step.
+ 6. Next type the same password you used to login into the `Type password to insert your credentials to the code snippets` input and hit enter.
+ 7. Scroll down to the bottom of the page and copy and paste the .npmrc sample into the file you created in the previous step.
 This should look something like this:

 ```shell
 @<SCOPE>:registry=http://genesisglobal.jfrog.io/artifactory/api/npm/npm/